synadia-io/control-plane/README.md

-# Helix Alpha
+# Helix Beta

-Helix is currently in Private Alpha.
-If you would like to participate in the Alpha program, please contact `info@synadia.com`
+Helix is currently in Private Beta.
+If you would like to participate in the Beta program, please contact `info@synadia.com`

 Deployment Methods:
 - [Kubernetes via Helm](#helm)